markxnelson/weblogic-kubernetes-operator/content/security/rbac.md

 [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) documentation.
 {{% /notice %}}

-#### Operator RBAC Definitions
+#### Operator RBAC definitions

-To display the Kubernetes roles and related bindings used by the WebLogic Operator where the operator was installed using the Helm release name `weblogic-operator`, look for the Kubernetes objects:
+To display the Kubernetes roles and related bindings used by the WebLogic operator where the operator was installed using the Helm release name `weblogic-operator`, look for the Kubernetes objects:

 - `Role`